 The Company's management is responsible for implementation of the adequate risk management system and its consistent application.

-Given the Company's limited operations in 2020, there were no changes in risk management policies.
+Given the Company's limited operations in 2021 and 2020, there were no changes in risk management policies.

-Types of Risk
+Types of risks

 Owing to the nature of its activities, the Company is exposed to the following major risks: